 - September 01st 2003

 Please find herewith the document prepared in the framework of the EHHI project on Guidelines for Building National Alliances for the Prevention of CVD.
-Please click on the document below to read the full text.
+Please click here to read the full text.

 Children and Young People; the importance of Physical Activity